Goal Programming: Defining Multiple Objectives

 After optimizing for the priority 2 goal, the solver was able to find a solution

-that reduced the integral of Q_pump
+that reduced the integral of Q_pump without increasing the number of

 timesteps where the water level exceeded the limit.
 However, this solution